M1 helmet: Liner

-Construction

 The liner is a hard hat-like support for the suspension, and is designed to fit snugly inside the steel shell.

 The first liners were produced in June 1941 and designed by Hawley Products Company.
 The suspension was initially made from strips of silver rayon webbing stretched around and across the inside of the liner.
 A sweatband is clipped onto these, and is adjusted to fit around the head of the wearer.
 Three triangular bands of rayon meet at the top of the helmet, where they were adjusted by a shoestring to fit the height and shape of the wearer's head.
 A snap-on nape strap cushioned the liner against the back of the wearer's neck and stops it from falling off.
 As the rayon had a tendency to stretch and not recover its shape, the suspension material was later changed to olive drab number 3, and then olive drab number 7, herringbone twill cotton webbing.

 World War II and Korean War-era liners have their own chinstrap made from brown leather.
 The liner chinstrap does not have loops like the shell; it was either riveted directly to the inside of the liner (early examples) or snapped onto studs.
 It can still swivel inside the liner.
 The chinstrap is usually seen looped over the brim of the shell, and helps to keep it in place when its own chinstraps are not in use.